tenok-rtos/tenok/README.md

 ## tenok
 An experimental real-time operating system inspired by [rtenv](https://github.com/embedded2014/rtenv) and [rtenv-plus](https://github.com/embedded2014/rtenv-plus).

-The word `tenok` means `kernel` in the language of the Amis people, an indigenous group native to Taiwan.
+The Amis people are an indigenous tribe that originated in Taiwan, and the term "`tenok`" in their language means "`kernel`."

 ## Features